Latest in Detection and Response - XDR

 - Integration - APIs communicate telemetry data from multiple network entities such as mail servers, web content filter proxies, firewalls, IDS/IPS and UTM appliances, Cloud Access Security Brokers, Access Servers, and EDR.

 - Analysis - Data is centralized into a data lake and normalized similarly to SIEM aggregation, allowing correlation of events across the organization.

 - Response - The central ML-enabled system can prove nodes for data and conduct system integrity checks, looking for IOC.
 Immediate action can sometimes be automated, and a SOC can initiate an investigation via remote access and API.

 Figure 1 - Extended Detection and Response Architecture - shows the architecture of XDR.
 All network entities feed telemetry data into an analytics engine.
 In addition, threat Intelligence and Behavioural Analytics enhance the machine.

-Endpoints need to be continuously monitored for IOC at the system activity and sanity level because Virus Scanners cannot effectively protect against advanced malware with novel signatures.
-EDR complements existing Intrusion Detection and Prevention System technology, but XDR provides cohesive threat detection and response across the entirety of a complex business IT infrastructure.
+Endpoints must be continuously monitored for IOC at the system activity and sanity level because Virus Scanners cannot effectively protect against advanced malware with novel signatures.
+EDR complements existing Intrusion Detection and Prevention System technology, but XDR provides cohesive threat detection and response across a complex business IT infrastructure.
 The ultimate goal is to reduce malware dwell time.
 XDR’s analytic cohesion allows it to trace an attack across the organization and deliver security teams optimal insight for finding and stomping out the intrusion.